 Step 10.
-Fit a pastry bag with a large star tip, I use 2D, then fill the bag with frosting.
-Pipe the icing on top of the cooled cupcake to make a rosette, then top with coconut.
+Fit a pastry bag with a large star tip; I use 2D, then fill the bag with frosting.
+Pipe the icing on the cooled cupcake to make a rosette, then top with coconut.

-This is why these cupcakes are so good, there is three times the coconut in every bite, in the cake, in the frosting, and coconut on top!!!
+This is why these cupcakes are so good; there are three times the coconut in every bite, in the cake, in the frosting, and coconut on top!!!

 - These Peanut Butter Cup Brownies start with a box mix and turn into a decadent chocolate dessert made with only six ingredients.

-- If you are a lemon lover then grab a lemon cake mix and a can of Mountain Dew and bake this fabulous Mountain Dew Bundt cake if you are a lemon lover.
+- Grab a lemon cake mix and a can of Mountain Dew and bake this fabulous Mountain Dew Bundt cake if you are a lemon lover.

-- Black Cupcakes are perfect for a Halloween dessert or even a fancy black-tie dessert.
-Black cocoa powder is what gives these cupcakes their deep dark color.
+- Black Cupcakes are perfect for a Halloween or even a fancy black-tie dessert.
+Black cocoa powder is what gives these cupcakes their deep, dark color.

-Now if you want to go totally gourmet, these Peanut Butter Cupcakes with Caramel Frosting are our tribute to baseball season.
-Don't forget to top with the classic Cracker Jacks popcorn.
+Now, if you want to go totally gourmet, these Peanut Butter Cupcakes with Caramel Frosting are our tribute to baseball season.
+Don't forget to top it with the classic Cracker Jacks popcorn.

-- If you like toasted coconut you can add that into the batter or sprinkle toasted coconut on top.
+- If you like toasted coconut, you can add that to the batter or sprinkle toasted coconut on top.
 Or, you can do both.

-- Feel free to use a yellow cake mix, or try a lemon cake mix.
+- Feel free to use a yellow cake mix, or a lemon cake mix.

 - You can always bake this batter in a 13-inch cake pan for 18 to 20 minutes, then frost the top and serve.
 Or make mini cupcakes.

-- If you prefer to keep things really easy, you can make the box cake as directed and just add the coconut to the batter plus I would add a teaspoon of coconut extract for flavor.
+- If you prefer to keep things easy, you can make the box cake as directed and just add the coconut to the batter plus, I would add a teaspoon of coconut extract for flavor.

-- These cupcakes are fun to serve at Easter and you can tint the coconut with food coloring in pretty Easter colors.
+- These cupcakes are fun to serve at Easter; you can tint the coconut with food coloring in pretty Easter colors.
 You can even add some chocolate eggs on top too!

-Room temperature ingredients mix together better and become more homogenous and smooth.
-It is easier to aerate a smooth batter over a lumpy batter which creates a fluffier and lighter baked good.
+Room-temperature ingredients mix better and become more homogenous and smooth.
+It is easier to aerate a smooth batter over a lumpy batter, creating a fluffier and lighter baked good.